oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/general/website-email-settings.rst

    * **Sender Email** --- The **From** address which the recipients will see, e.g. no-reply@example.com
    * **Sender Name** --- The sender name displayed to recipients.

-  Clear the **Use Organization** check box to change the default options, and provide new values.
+  Clear the **Use Organization** checkbox to change the default options, and provide new values.

 5. Click **Save Settings**.